The Tale of the Christmas Tree

-Just about everyone who celebrates Christmas these days have at least one Christmas tree.
+Just about everyone who celebrates Christmas these days have at least one beautifully decorated Christmas tree.
 The tree is such a prominent part of the holiday, there’s a song all about it – “O Christmas Tree, O Christmas Tree, How lovely are thy branches!”
 How did the tree become such a symbol for this holy time of year?

 During the cold winter months, people looked for ways to cheer up their homes and to celebrate the beginning of new life.
 Evergreens like spruce, fir, and pine were brought into dwellings for this purpose, and they held spiritual and powerful significance.
-For instance, red holly berries and mistletoe were sacred because they were just a few of the vegetation that thrived during this time of year.
+For instance, red holly berries and mistletoe were sacred because they were just a few of the vegetation species that thrived during this time of year.
 It was thought boughs from evergreens symbolized eternal life, and would repel disease and evil spirits.